 Mississippi Regional Housing Authority IV operates in a district composed of the Counties of Carroll, Choctaw, Clay, Grenada, Lowndes, Montgomery, Oktibbeha, Webster and Winston.
 The County appoints one of the nine board members.
 The County generally provides no financial support to the organization.

 (18) SUBSEQUENT EVENTS

-Management has evaluated subsequent events through October 19, 2021, the date the financial statements were available for distribution.
+Management has evaluated subsequent events through June 14, 2023, the date the financial statements were available for distribution.
+No subsequent events have occurred that require disclosure in the notes to the financial statements.